Your recycling bin has a yellow lid and is emptied every second week (on the opposite week to your garden organics bin).

 Also follow the Australasian Recycling Label on the product.
 It tells you how to dispose of all parts of the packaging.

-Why is it only glass bottles and jars that are accepted in the yellow lid recycling bin and not other types?
+Why is it only glass bottles and jars, and not other types of glass that are accepted in the yellow lid recycling bin and not other types?

 Window, windscreen, drinking glasses, mirrors, glass containers (eg pyrex) and light globes are not suitable for recycling.
 This wide range of items is made from a different grade of glass that melts at a higher temperature, so when it gets mixed with the glass jars and bottles can cause defects in new glass bottles and jars when made from recycled material.